 “How might solving this challenge right now impact the other priorities the organization has?”

-Purpose: Often, fixing one problem frees up time to work on the next This additive effect increases sales urgency by associating multiple solutions to a single fix.
+Purpose: Often, fixing one problem frees up time to work on the next This additive effect increases urgency by associating multiple solutions to a single fix.

 “When you don’t hit your goals, what happens?”